oscar-system/Oscar.jl/docs/src/integer.md

 ZZ(2)^100
 ZZ(618970019642690137449562111)
 ```
-One can also construct the zero integer with the empty constructor:
+One can also construct the integer ``0`` with the empty constructor:

 ```@repl oscar
 ZZ()